 There’s a high chance that this post contains affiliate links.
 I may receive a small commission (at no extra cost to you), that goes directly towards little Rosie’s dog treats!

-– When to go –
+– When to go to NYC in the winter –

 The best and most popular time to visit New York in the winter is of course, New Year’s Eve.
 They host the famous ball drop in Time Square and still have all of their popular Christmas Decorations up.
 Plan far in advance and plan to spend A LOT of money!